ChAFTA outcomes at a glance

 - Wool: a new Australia-only duty-free quota (which commenced on 1 January 2016), in addition to continued access to China's WTO wool quota.

 China is by far Australia's largest market for resources and energy products.
-In 2017, Australia exported over $85 billion worth of resources, energy and manufactured products to China.
 On full implementation of ChAFTA (1 January 2029), virtually all of Australia's resources, energy and manufacturing exports will enjoy duty-free entry into China.